Check out this review of my visit to Duncansby Stacks, a stunning walk located just a few miles from John O’Groats.

 Birds nest at all levels on these cliffs – not only are the views dramatic but the sounds are pretty spectacular too.

 It is worth walking around the edge of this ‘inlet’.
-There is a spectacular section on the opposite side from the car park nearest the sea where there is a large sea cave.
+There is a spectacular section on the opposite side of the car park nearest the sea where there is a large sea cave.
 Again the sounds and sights are wonderful.
 Here’s my picture of some of the birds nesting in the cave.

-5. Continuing to First Stack of Duncansby Stacks
+5. Continuing to the First Stack

 Walking from the first inlet you can walk across towards the sea and there you will find a small stack just a short distance from the cliffs.
 The path to this stack is much less well trodden as most people head directly for the main stacks.
 It is worth a little diversion though.

-6. Duncansby Stacks – The Main Stacks
+6. The Main Stacks

 There is a lovely panoramic view of Duncansby Stacks having walked across the grass from the car park.
 It is fantastic to see the stacks together.